abhishekwagh765/Abhishek-Wagh-Portfolio/README.md

 I am a recent graduate with a profound interest in Cybersecurity and a dedication to solving complex problems.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has cultivated a deep passion for cybersecurity, driving me to pursue a transition into this dynamic field.
+I am particularly focused on securing a role in Vulnerability Assessment and Penetration Testing (VAPT), where I can leverage my technical expertise and hands-on experience to identify and mitigate security vulnerabilities effectively.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]